riek10/configure-ad/README.md

   <img src="https://github.com/riek10/configure-ad/assets/113129662/835ceb3e-567f-420c-827f-5e195efc61d7" height="50%" width="50%"/>
 </p>
 <p>
-  After successfuly logging in to the newly created Admin account i decided to use Windows Powershell ISE to randomly create employees with both user & password credentials to verify successfuly logging on to the network with other users.
+  After successfuly logging in to the newly created Admin account i decided to use Windows Powershell ISE to randomly generate employees with both user & password credentials to verify successfuly logging on to the network with other users.
 Using the credentials "User:bob.taf & pass:Password1" i was able to successfuly login.
 </p>
 <br />